xiaojunzhao/MINIPROJECTS/README.md

 # MINIPROJECTS

-This file contains miniprojects for the Fall 2015 data incubator
+This file contains miniprojects for the Fall 2015 Data Incubator Program